haowang666/haowang666.github.io/_posts/2017-3-19-Extract-Zelig-Simulation.md

 I spent so much time today trying to extract Zelig simulation outcomes, online documents are confusing me! [here](http://docs.zeligproject.org/en/latest/getters.html)

-The problem is that all the instructions do not specify how to extract results when simulating a sequence of $X_i$.
+The problem is that all the instructions do not specify how to extract results when simulating a sequence of \\( X_i \\).
 I figured it out in a cumbersome way:

 Using the Cowles data in the effects package as an example